This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Another unique feature of this cenote is the collapsed roof.
 The middle of the cenote has rocks submerged about 1 foot underwater which used to be the roof of this cenote.
 Now, those rocks are used as resting spots for swimmers.
 Here, little fish swim around and might nibble at your feet.
 Do not worry though; they are harmless and will only tickle a bit.

 Cenote Ik Kil is an open-top, jug-like cenote.
 The ceiling of the cave has collapsed entirely, and the roots of trees surrounding it kept growing and cascaded into the water, creating a very surreal view.
 To fully experience this cenote’s adventure, climb up to the limestone staircase and jump into the calm green waters.

 The swimming area is about 25 meters below the cave opening on the surface, so you can imagine how grand and dramatic it is.
 Photos of the area are spectacular, but seeing Cenote Ik Kil in person is something not to be missed.
-Apart from its beauty, this cenote is located only few minutes away from Chichen Itza, another not to be missed area to visit Mayan ruins.
+Apart from its beauty, this cenote is located only a few minutes away from Chichen Itza, another not-to-be-missed area to visit Mayan ruins.